FindMySchool LogoFindMySchool

 Who it suits: families who value a structured learning culture, want a small-school feel, and are comfortable with competition for a limited number of places.
 The main challenge is securing entry for Reception in an oversubscribed setting.

 The published inspection evidence states that the school continues to be Good (inspection date 30 November 2021), with calm behaviour, strong relationships and pupils who feel safe.
-Academically, 2024 KS2 outcomes are above England averages on the combined reading, writing and maths measure, and the higher-standard rate is well above the England benchmark.
+Academically, the 2025 KS2 dataset shows 80% meeting the expected standard in reading, writing and maths combined, with 20% reaching the higher standard.

 Reception places are coordinated through Worcestershire County Council.
-For Reception 2026, applications opened 01 September 2025 and closed 15 January 2026, with offers due on 16 April 2026.
-Families applying for later years should confirm the current year’s timeline with the council and keep an eye on autumn opening dates.
+For September 2027 entry, the verified timetable confirms a 15 January 2027 closing date and 16 April 2027 offer day.
+Families applying for later years should confirm the current year’s timeline with the council.

 Early years provision on the site is available through Pippins Pre-School.
 Government-funded hours are available for eligible families, and session patterns are set out on the pre-school’s official pages.
 Nursery attendance does not create priority for a Reception offer, so parents should plan Reception applications separately.